meenmo/yahoo_etf/README.md

 # yahoo_etf

 Enter multiple ETF tickers!
-Summaries of chosen ETFs will show up in a table as a xlsx file!
+The summary of chosen ETFs from Yahoo Finance will show up in a table as a xlsx file!